 Source labeled “Szabo 2011 Solar”.

 Download: Users can download selected table of Estimates or Sources into standard file formats, including comma-separated tables, Microsoft Excel, and XML.
-MegaJoule graphing library
+Analytica users can use the MegaJoule graphing library which can conduct searches in Megajoule.org and generate tables and graphs of selected estimates for use in energy models.

 Upload: If you have large numbers of Estimates, Sources, or other types of content to be added into Megajoule, it is sometimes easier to structure this into a spreadsheet or XML file to allow uploading of many records at once.